OSUSecLab/elfuzz/artifacts_readme.md

 In the following sections, we will list the important contents of each tarball.

+## Replicating the experiments

+To replicate the experiments, please follow the instructions in the `README.md` file in the source code tarball.

 ## Contents of the Docker image tarball

 This tarball contains a Docker image to replicate all the experiments and figures and tables in the paper.